-While facing the sea, turn to your left, the building next to the Royal Albion was the Marine Library until its closure in 1864.
+While facing the sea by the Kiosk, turn to your left, the building next to the Royal Albion was the Marine Library until its closure in 1864.
 A few buildings along and there is a small garden known as Balmoral Gardens.
-This used to be the Tea Gardens of The Balmoral Hotel where white jacketed waiters would serve the visitors in genteel splendour during the 1920s.
+This used to be the Tea Gardens of The Balmoral Hotel where white jacketed waiters would serve the visitors in aenteel splendour during the 1920s.
 Near to this is Prospect House which was home and birthplace of Victorian engineer Thomas Crampton.
-One of his many achievements was the laying of the first international submarine cable in the world from Dover in 1851.
-Chiappinis was for many years known as the Bath House, whose patrons included Charles Dickens and Royalty, Thomas Crampton installed a pump here to raise water from the sea.

-Continuing through Eldon Place there are several small interesting shops on the left and what would appear to be a blank wall on the right but you may see the remnants of what was The Chinese Lantern café where the proprietress Sonia Ramsay was murdered in 1927.
+One of his many achievements was the laying of the first international submarine cable in the world from Dover in 1851 Chiappinis was for many years known as the Bath House, whose patrons included Charles Dickens and Royalty, Thomas Crampton installed a pump here to raise water from the would appear to be a blank wall on the right but you may see the remnants of what was The Chinese Lantern café where the proprietress Sonia Ramsay was murdered in 1927.
 This is now home to the Sailing Club.